Analog computation with transcriptional networks: Preliminaries

 For example $\frac{x^2}{y^3} + 4 z^5 + \frac{5}{x} - \frac{6}{w^2}$ is a Laurent polynomial consisting of four Laurent monomials.
-It is not positive because the coefficient of the last monomial is $-6$.
+It is not nonnegative because the coefficient of the last monomial is $-6$.
 Note that a (standard) polynomial is a Laurent polynomial with all $e_{k,i} \geq 0$.
-We similarly say a polynomial is \emph{positive} if all of its coefficients $c_k > 0$.
+We similarly say a polynomial is \emph{nonnegative} if all of its coefficients $c_k \ge 0$.

 We now define a class of ODEs that are of interest because they correspond precisely to the class of ODEs that represent the dynamical systems known as chemical reaction networks (CRNs)~\cite{cardelli2020electric}.
-We follow the convention through this paper that for a chemical species $X$ (including transcription factors discussed below) written in uppercase, its concentration is represented by the same lowercase letter $x$.
+We follow the convention throughout this paper that for a chemical species $X$ (including transcription factors discussed below) written in uppercase, its concentration is represented by the same lowercase letter $x$.
 CRNs consist of reactions among abstract species such as $A+2B \rxn^{k} 3C$.
 Each reaction's rate is the product of its reactant concentrations and the \emph{rate constant} written above the arrow, and each species $X$ has a positive (respectively, negative) derivative term for each reaction net producing (resp., consuming) $X$.
 For example, the reaction above would correspond under the standard mass-action model of kinetics to the ODEs $ a' = -kab^2, b' = -2kab^2, c' = 3kab^2. $

 A negative term for $x'$ means in the reaction that contributes to that term, $X$ is net consumed, thus is a reactant, implying $x$ must appear as a factor in the negative term, motivating the following definition, originating from~\cite{hars1981inverse}, with terminology taken from~\cite{cardelli2020electric}.